alexyigidey8/yarn-git-install/README.md

 Yarn Git Install
 ===============

+NOTE: This is a fork of [npm-git-install](https://github.com/lzrski/npm-git-install), converted to use yarn.
+If you happen come across this and yarn now supports this, please open an issue and let me know.

 Clones and (re)installs packages from remote git repos.
 It is meant as a temporary solution until [npm/npm#3055][3055] is resolved.

 Install